al901010/Supplement_PBTK_Retrorsine_Mouse_Rat/README.md

 This repository contains code and data used in the following publication:

 A. Lehmann et al. PBTK modeling of the pyrrolizidine alkaloid retrorsine to predict liver toxicity in mouse and rat.
-(2023)
+(2023) DOI: 10.1007/s00204-023-03453-z

 ___